chuahou/miso/src/uni/lc/index.md

   premisses hold).
 	* **Lemma 1.1.1.** For inductively defined sets $S$ and $T$, if every rule for $S$ is valid for $T$ then $S \subseteq T$.
+	* [1.2] Structural induction using the same rules.
-* [1.2] **Set of $\lambda$ terms** ($\Lambda$) are finite strings defined by
+* [1.2] **Set of $\lambda$ terms** ($\Lambda$) are finite strings defined by (notational conventions in notes)

 $$
 \frac{}{x \in \Lambda} \; x \in \mathcal V